 - What is the kind of person you want to be?
-What is your ideal self that you wish to become?
+Who is the ideal self that you wish to become?
 What are the qualities you want to possess?

 - Who are the 5 people you spend the most time with in your life currently?
 How are they alike?
-What are the top 3 qualities each of them stand for?
+What are the top 3 qualities each of them stands for?

 - Do they match who you want to become in the future?
-Do their qualities match who you want to become?
+Are their qualities matching who you want to become?
 Do they help enable or disable your vision for yourself?
 Do they elevate you or bring you down?